 When you live in a new city, there will always be a learning curve.
 You’re going to get lost a few times on your way back home, and communicating with a language barrier and making new friends can be difficult at best.
 But it’s all about pushing through and having the patience with yourself to make it through the adjustment period.
 Like with all things, living abroad gets easier with time.

-Now that you have more information on the benefits of working or studying abroad, you may be ready to apply for business opportunities or to exchange programs, find accommodation in Rotterdam or Finland, and pack your bags!
+Now that you have more information on the benefits of working or studying abroad, you may be ready to apply for business opportunities or to exchange programs, find accommodation and pack your bags!
 Whether your plan is to work abroad or study overseas, this is sure to be one of the best adventures of your life.
 Just be prepared, check your moving to-do list twice and be open to this exciting new opportunity!